enso-org/enso/.github/ISSUE_TEMPLATE/epic.md

 - The high-level requirements of the epic.
 - Any performance requirements for the epic.

+### Acceptance Criteria & Test Cases

+- The high-level acceptance criteria for the epic.
 - The test plan for the epic.